luissobrinho/builder/README.md

 !!!
 Tip "Bootstrap Version 4"

 If you feel like opting in for the Application starter kit.
 You also have a great bootstrapping option for the views.
 You can blast through the initial building of an app and hit the ground running!

+>  You can use [LCrud](https://github.com/luissobrinho/lcrud) to create magical CRUDs for Laravel

 ```
 php artisan luissobrinho:bootstrap